Workspace and User Administration

 Managing Data Access Controls

-Access to data in your projects can be applied using Data Permissions filters.
-These filters can be applied to individual users or groups of users, enabling you to control access to sensitive data in the project.
+Access to data in your workspaces can be applied using Data Permissions filters.
+These filters can be applied to individual users or groups of users, enabling you to control access to sensitive data in the workspace.

 Data Permissions filters are defined based on specific values of attributes in your workspace data.
 For example, you can define your West Coast sales reps to see data only where Region=West Coast.